qguv/battleship-go/README.md

 I'm writing this to practice programming in Go; plus, Battleship is neat.

-Use it however you'd like---it's MIT-licensed.
+Use it however you'd like&mdash;it's MIT-licensed.